Issued — Seasonal Summary for Australia — Product Code IDCKGC2AR0

 In brief

-- Winter rainfall was above average for most of northern Western Australia, the Northern Territory except the Top End, western Queensland and large parts of northern and eastern South Australia extending into western New South Wales and north-western Victoria.
+- Autumn rainfall was above average for most of Queensland and the Northern Territory, and large parts of New South Wales.

-Further information and tables of records for each state and the Northern Territory can be found in the individual regional climate summaries, to be released on 6 September.
-For discussion of events during winter, see the individual monthly climate summaries for Australia for June, July, and August.
+Further information and tables of records for each state and Territory are available in the individual regional climate summaries, to be issued on 4 June.
+For discussion of events during autumn, see the individual monthly climate summaries for Australia for March, April and May.

 Temperatures

-The national mean temperature was 1.53 °C above the 1961–1990 average for winter, the warmest on record since national observations began in 1910, exceeding the previous record of 1.46 °C above average set in 1996.
+Australia's national area-averaged mean temperature for autumn was 1.41 °C above the 1961–1990 average, the fourth-warmest autumn on record since national observations began in 1910.

 Areal average temperatures | |||||||||